arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ## Features

 The Plug and Make Kit offers an intuitive and effortless introduction to the world of IoT and electronics.
 Featuring the powerful Arduino UNO R4 WiFi, this kit enables seamless integration with the Arduino Cloud for a smooth, wireless experience.
 With its array of modular sensors and components connectable via I2C Qwiic cables, the kit allows for easy customization of your projects.
 Equipped with a diverse range of sensors and interactive modules, this kit provides the tools you need to create dynamic and engaging projects with ease.
-Perfect for both beginners and experienced makers, the Plug and Make Kit empowers you to explore and innovate effortlessly.
+Perfect for both beginners and experienced makers.

-### General Specifications Overview
+### Contents of the kit

 | **SKU**            | **Name**                       | **Purpose**                                             | **Quantity**  |
 | -------------- | -------------------------- |-----------------------------------------------------|-----------|